milind-u/glog/README.md

 # mlog
-Google-style golang logger, wrapper around github.com/golang/glog with some additional functions, but not all of glog's functions.
+Google-style golang logger, wrapper around <a href=https://github.com/golang/glog>glog</a> with some additional functions, but not all of glog's functions.